RMCampos/three-questions-challenge/README.md

 ## Challenge repo

-This repo contains three challenges.
-Three questions.
+This repo contains challenges and algorithms study.
 These challenges were given to me on an interview process.
-I was able to solve only two of them in time.
-But later I could solve the third first.
+The algorithms I decided to study by myself.

 ### 1st Challenge